 No because the manufacturer does not sell them separately.

-We recommend you purchase the KL2 for extremely windy conditions.
-It has no corners or big, flat, vertical surfaces and they have lot installed in extreme conditions in France situated in the Mistral and they resist quite well.
+Yes, we recommend you purchase the KL2 for extremely windy conditions.
+It has no corners or big, flat, vertical surfaces and they have lot installed in extreme conditions in France situated in the Mistral and they resist the strong (often 130 km/h) winds very well.
 They have a concrete base which stops them lifting off the ground.
 The door also can’t be blown open as it’s curved.

 The loo is very similar to a standard toilet.
 The difference being that there is no flush and instead of a ubend with water there is a hole.
 The size of the hole, (the top of the bowl), is roughly the size and shape of your average loo seat so children that are comfortable using a regular toilet are fine to use our loos.